perfectlabel/perfectlabel-api-docs/PicturesGuide.md

 ![Bottom Cropped Unwrapped](./PicturesGuideSamples/bottom-crop-unwrapped.jpg)

 ### Too Large Image
-It's not really an issue, but it will increase the latency pretty much.
-Usually there is no need to use images larger than 1024x1024.
+It's not necessarily an issue, but obviously larger images take longer to upload and process.
+Usually there is no need to use images wider than 1024 pixels.

 ### Too Small Label
 Another mistake - the label can be too small in the picture.
-It's recommended the label consumes about 2/3 of image size.
+It's recommended the label consumes at least 2/3 of image size.

-## Bottom Line
+### Interactive Preview
 What to do, if labels come from regular users, that cannot be educated in advance?
 In that case, it’s good to show a helper pattern, that will assist users to align the camera: